-Islamic Development Bank Institute Delivers High-Level Islamic Finance Executive Program Sessions
+Islamic Development Bank institute delivers high-level Islamic finance executive program sessions

-The Islamic Development Bank Institute (IsDBI) (www.IsDBInstitute.org) successfully coordinated and delivered high-level knowledge-sharing sessions under the theme ‘Islamic finance and socioeconomic development’ on 14 November 2023.
+Jeddah, Kingdom of Saudi Arabia:- The Islamic Development Bank Institute (IsDBI) successfully coordinated and delivered high-level knowledge-sharing sessions under the theme ‘Islamic finance and socioeconomic development’ on 14 November 2023.
 The sessions were part of the 6th edition of the Saudi-Spanish Center for Islamic Economics and Finance (SCIEF) Islamic Finance Executive Program.

 IsDBI collaborated with King Abdulaziz University (KSA) and I.E. Business School (Spain) to organize and support the executive program, held from 13-16 November in Jeddah, Saudi Arabia.